Skip to content

 # Install Zig 0.15.2 from https://ziglang.org/download/

-sudo apt install lz4 curl python3 e2fsprogs
+sudo apt install lz4 cpio e2fsprogs

 Configuration Reference